 Large industrial machines take up a lot of floor space in a factory when manufacturing is highly centralized, and there are sometimes very good reasons for doing this.

 But there are also small portable CNC machines that can fit on a desktop.
-Such machines may be a bit limited in capacity, but they are more than capable of making simple parts, appliances, fixtures, jigs and other needed components.
+Such machines may be a bit limited in capacity, but they are more than capable of making simple parts, appliances, fixtures, jigs, and other needed components.
 Their small size and modest power requirements are ideal for emergencies or isolated rural communities that may not have access to full-service hospitals.

 6. Tight Tolerance

 Many sophisticated medical devices require very tight tolerances.
 This is easy to achieve on quality CNC machines.
 Surface finishes are typically excellent, requiring very little post-processing.
 This again saves time and money, but that is not the critical issue.
-The important point about medical products especially is that they must be fit for purpose and any deviation in specifications could spell disaster.
+The important point about medical products especially is that they must be fit for their purpose and any deviation in specifications could spell disaster.
 Digital machining reduces this risk to a minimum.

 7. Flexible CAD files

-Digital manufacturing allows product designers, medical specialists and manufacturing professionals to transfer digital programs from one location to another quickly and easily.
+Digital manufacturing allows product designers, medical specialists, and manufacturing professionals to transfer digital programs from one location to another quickly and easily.
 This greatly enhances the ability of CNC machining to provide specialty solutions where and when they are needed most without regard to geographical location.